knowdive/processes/README.md

     - it serializes vocabularies in the given formats
  - KnowledgeAnalyser: this Process will use the Filtered vocabularies and the list of Predicates(optional) given as input to analyse it and generate more knowledge
  - KnowledgeConverter: this Process will use the CrossData.xlsx file, obtained from KnowledgeAnalyser, to create a new vocabulary, serialized in different formats(.rdf, .n3, .nt, .json-ld, .ttl)
+ - KnowledgeEmbedder: this Process will use a csv parsed file to obtain the Knowledge Embedding of the relative parsed Knowledge Graph using the python library pyKEEN

 ## HowTo
 In order to use those RapidMiner's Processes, you need to: